semrush/intergalactic/website/docs2/components/select/select.md

 ### Displaying the selected values in the trigger

-@table-caption States for displaying the selected values in the trigger
+Table: States for displaying the selected values in the trigger

 |                                                                                                                                      | Appearance example                                       |
 | ----------------------------- | -------------------------------------------------------- |